Studies Related to Religion

 - Dr. Isgard Ohls

-Moritz, S., Lasfar, I., Reininger, K. M. & Ohls, I. (2018).
-Fostering mutual understanding among Muslims and non-Muslims through counterstereotypical information: An educational versus metacognitive approach.
-The International Journal for the Psychology of Religion, 28, 103-120.
+Moritz, S., Lasfar, I., Reininger, K. M., & Ohls, I. (2018).
+Fostering mutual understanding among Muslims and non-Muslims through counterstereotypical information: an educational versus metacognitive approach.
+The International Journal of Psychology of Religion, 2, 103-120.